After a four-month delay following issues with the display, Samsung has relaunched its Galaxy Fold which goes on sale in the UK from 18 September.

 - Galaxy Fold features additional reinforcements to better protect the device from external particles while maintaining its signature foldable experience: The top and bottom of the hinge area have been strengthened with newly added protection caps.

 - Additional metal layers underneath the Infinity Flex Display have been included to reinforce the protection of the display

 - The space between the hinge and body of Galaxy Fold has been reduced

 How much does the Galaxy Fold cost?

 Are you sitting down?
 If not, you may want to.
 The Fold starts at US$1980, which is €1999 in Europe.
 In the UK, you'll pay £1900.
 And by any measure, that is a lot for a phone.
 Even if it is a tablet-phone.
 Or a Tablerone?
 Ahem.

 Anyway, it will be available in Space Silver, Cosmos Black, Martian Green and Astro Blue.

 When is the Samsung Galaxy Fold release date?

 The Galaxy Fold was initially scheduled to go on sale in the US on 26 April, and in Europe on 3 May.
-As mentioned above, various issues meant that the phone got delayed and is now due in September.
+As mentioned above, various issues meant that the phone got delayed and is now due in the UK on 18 September.

 What are the specifications of the Galaxy Fold?